abohmitgithub695/abohmitgithub695/README.md

 - 👋 Hi, I’m Abdulrahman yaslam marzooq ben hamdan
-- 👀 I’m interested in  visit my provile and see my all my projects and my working
+- 👀 I’m interested to  visit my provile and see my all my projects and my working
 - 🌱 I’m currently developing my self in information technology and I graduated in 2023
 - 💞️ I’m looking to collaborate with me
 - 📫 you can reach me by my socail media on Twitter,Tikto,Instgram and Threads